Mission in Mishar - Egypt and Jordan ( 2018) - মিশর রহস্য (2018)

 The road as usual was very good.
 It took 1 hour to reach the airport.
 In Jordan

 there is visa on arrival.
 It took 1.30 hours to reach Amman.
 If you stay

 for minimum 4 days and buy Jordan pass, then you don't have to pay for the Visa

 fees.
 With the Jordan pass you don’t have to pay for the entry fee to all

 important tourist spots.

-We were greeted by the travel agent - with tie and suit.
+We were greeted by the travel agent - formally dressed in a suit.
 They were very

 professional.
 We even did not stand in the queue.
 He told us to wait for him -